UK resisting calls to ban Iran’s IRGC to maintain diplomatic link – minister

 Israel is still considering how to hit back at Iran after Saturday night’s attack, which involved around 350 drones and missiles, but on Monday night said the barrage “will be met with a response”.

-Posting on social media site X, Mr Netanyahu’s official account said his country “deeply appreciates the support of the United States, Britain, France and others in thwarting the Iranian attack against Israel”.
+Posting on social media site X, formerly Twitter, Mr Netanyahu’s official account said his country “deeply appreciates the support of the United States, Britain, France and others in thwarting the Iranian attack against Israel”.

 He added: “Directly and through its terror proxies Hamas and others, Iran is conducting a full-scale campaign of aggression that threatens not only Israel but the entire Middle East.